BlastBrothers/agon-mega-io/README.md

 ### Notes

+- The controller test appears to reveal some odd behaviors in the current firmware and the Agon emulator:
+  - Mouse scroll wheel values reset to 0 only when moving the mouse.
+Feels like they should either never reset, or reset once the click ends... anyone know how PS/2 mice are supposed to work?
+Do I need to read the mouse sysvars differently?
+  - The emulator lets you press all D-pad directions at once by making a circle motion, at least on Windows.
+Does not affect analog sticks.
+  - The emulator does not recognize scroll wheel up or down.

 - The controller test program is built using the [AgDev](https://github.com/pcawte/AgDev) toolchain.

   - Currently the code expects a weird in-dev version of AgDev where mouse support has been added to sysvars, but cursor tabbing still uses (y,x) coordinates.
 I will update my code to match the next stable release of AgDev when it comes out.